shivanishimpi/InteractiveChatAssistant/README.md

 # InteractiveChatAssistant
-This chat assistant was created with an intention for playing around the code, and not for some exceptionally cognitive SOTA chatbot.
+This NLTK-based chat assistant was created with an intention for playing around the code, and not for some exceptionally cognitive SOTA chatbot.

 ## To run from Terminal